All you need to know about John Lewis broadband

 Broadband Genie postcode checkerWhy do we need your postcode?

 All John Lewis broadband deals are completely unlimited, so you can browse, download, and stream to your heart’s content without facing extra costs or service restrictions.

 John Lewis does use traffic management, though there’s very little detail about it.
 The FAQ states that it would only be applied in “exceptional circumstances” such as a network outage or major news event which could lead to increased demand on the network, so we don’t think it’s anything that regular users would need to be concerned about.

 John Lewis broadband - in summary

 Going by the monthly prices alone John Lewis is not especially good value, sitting in the middle of the pack in terms of pricing.
-But we appreciate its honesty - there are no hidden costs, and free setup is standard across the range.
+But there are no hidden costs, and free setup is standard across the range.
 It also regularly offers free gifts and other bonuses, which go some way to offsetting the slightly higher pricing compared to budget ISPs.